PROGRAM prepbufr

 If you are running on an Intel (little-endian) based machine you will need the grabbufr byte swapping program that is also built by this script.

-One-shot execution
+One-shot mode

 If you are converting a single obs file, or are walking through the process by hand for the first time, you can follow the more detailed build instructions below, and then run the prep_bufr.x program by hand.
 This involves the following steps:

-• building the executables.
+• Build the executables.

-• running prepbufr.x to convert the file
+• Run prepbufr.x to convert the file

 Production mode